← All articles

 Stage 4 Cancer Remission: Your Path to Hope and Healing

 Being told that you have stage 4 cancer can feel like a lot to take in.
-Whether you’ve just been told or you’re exploring your options after treatment, you’re likely asking: can stage 4 cancer go into remission?
+Whether you've just been told or you're exploring treatment options after initial cancer treatment, you're likely asking: can stage 4 cancer go into remission?

-‘Remission’ is not a term I often use - it’s rarely used in the types of cancer that I treat.
-It is, however, a term that people with cancer frequently ask me about.
+'Remission' is not a term I often use - it's rarely used in the types of cancer that I treat.
+It is, however, a term that cancer patients frequently ask me about.
 The short answer is: sometimes, yes.
-While remission may not mean a cure, it can mean more time, better control, and improved quality of life.
+While cancer remission may not mean a cure, it can mean more time, better control, and improved quality of life.

-This website page offers clear, compassionate answers about stage 4 cancer remission, emerging treatments, and how personalised care from a consultant oncologist like Dr. James Wilson may help you or your loved one take the next step with confidence.
+This website page offers clear, compassionate answers about stage 4 cancer remission, emerging cancer treatment approaches, and how personalised cancer care from a consultant oncologist like Dr. James Wilson may help you or your loved one take the next step with confidence.

 Can Stage 4 Cancer Achieve Remission?

-While not all stage 4 cancers respond in the same way, partial or even complete remission is possible, especially when newer treatments are considered alongside conventional care.
-By ‘remission’ in this context, we are referring to a situation where there are no new sites of metastatic cancer appearing on scans and the spots that we know about are controlled.
-This suggests that the cancer cells, wherever they are in the body are responding to treatment.
+While not all stage 4 cancer types respond in the same way, partial remission or even complete remission for a period of time is possible, especially when newer treatments are considered alongside conventional care.
+By 'remission' in this context, we are referring to a situation where there are no new sites of metastatic cancer appearing on scans and the spots that we know about are controlled.
+This suggests that the cancer cells, wherever they are in the body, are responding to treatment.

-Some cancers, such as colorectal cancer (bowel cancer, colon cancer), ovarian cancer, and non-small cell lung cancer, may respond particularly well to targeted treatments or stereotactic radiotherapy, especially when the disease is limited to a small number of areas (oligometastatic disease).
+Some cancers, such as stage 4 breast cancer, stage 4 lung cancer, colorectal cancer (bowel cancer, colon cancer), stage 4 colon cancer, ovarian cancer, and non-small cell lung cancer, may respond particularly well to targeted therapy, clinical trial therapies, or stereotactic radiotherapy, especially when the disease is limited to a small number of areas (oligometastatic disease).

 Factors influencing remission include:

 Each case is different, which is why a second opinion can be so valuable.
-Remember that new treatments for cancer are emerging all the time and life expectancy for people with Stage 4 cancers is continuing to improve.
+Remember that new cancer treatments are emerging all the time and survival for cancer patients with stage 4 cancer is continuing to improve.

 Life During Stage 4 Cancer Remission